-Additionally, shakes alone aren’t usually a satisfying meal for most folks since there's minimal to no chewing.
-That's right - data suggests chewing can significantly increase meal satisfaction.
+Additionally, shakes alone aren’t usually a satisfying meal for most folks since there’s minimal to no chewing.
+And there’s even data that suggests that chewing can significantly increase meal satisfaction.

-Or just have it as a snack or one part of a full meal.
+Or just have it as a snack or one component of a full meal.

 Ka’Chava costs $69.95 per bag when buying through their website. ($59.95 if you enroll in the subscribe and save program with automated monthly deliveries.)